Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-1/lecture-materials/intro-to-class-based-views.md

 ## 3. Why use Class-based Views?

-Much of the code we write in CRUD applications repeats certain patterns again and again.
+Django [**has this to say**](https://docs.djangoproject.com/en/4.0/topics/class-based-views/intro/#the-relationship-and-history-of-generic-views-class-based-views-and-class-based-generic-views) about why they created Class-based Views.
+Much of the code we write in CRUD applications repeats certain patterns repeatedly.
 As you saw in the above example, we can leverage CBVs to avoid having to write the same repeating code over and over.

-CBVs can save time thus making us more productive developers.

-CBVs are highly configurable by adding class attributes, overriding methods and using decorators.
+CBVs can save time, thus making us more productive developers.
+CBVs are highly configurable by adding class attributes, overriding methods and using decorators (see the Level Up).

 <br>
 <br>
 <br>

-For example, here's how we could have used the `template_name` attribute in the above `BookList` to render a template other than the default:
+For example, we set the `template_name` attribute to render a template other than the default:

 ```python
 class BookList(ListView):